vijayvulava/geochem/_sources/62RateExpr.md

 As seen in Eqs. {eq}`rate-ab` and {eq}`ratelaw-ab`, rate laws are in differential forms.
 They also show how reactant concentrations impact reaction rates.
 In many chemical reactions, reactants follow different trends in how they are consumed.
 Below, we focus on the two most common forms of rate expressions encountered in environmental geosciences.

 Note that the rate laws are represented in differential forms to describe what occurs on a molecular level during a reaction.
-The integrated forms of the rate laws are used to determine the reaction order and the rate constant value from experimental measurements.
+The integrated forms of the rate laws determine the reaction order and the rate constant value from experimental measurements.

 ## Zero-order kinetics